JaneliaSciComp/SongExplorer/README.md

 which to dilate the convolutional kernels.
 See [Yu and Koltun (2016;
 arXiv)](https://arxiv.org/pdf/1511.07122.pdf).
 Striding and dilation can not be both done in the same layer.

+* if `pool kind` is other than none, a maximum or average pooling layer is added before the final dense layer(s) whose size and stride are identical and specified by `pool size`.
+The latter is of the form "T,F" where T is the size and stride in time and F that in frequency.

 * `connection` specifies whether to use identity bypasses, which can help models with many layers converge.
 See [He, Zhang, Ren, and Sun (2015;